necolas/idiomatic-css/README.md

 You are not a human code compiler/compressor, so don't try to be one.

 Use clear and thoughtful names for HTML classes.
-Pick an understanderable and consistent naming pattern that makes sense both within HTML files and CSS files.
+Pick an understandable and consistent naming pattern that makes sense both within HTML files and CSS files.